New York State ranks first for smuggled cigarettes in U.S.

-(Reuters) - New York State sells more bootlegged cigarettes than any state, with 60.9 percent of the cigarettes sold secreted into its borders improperly, according to a report released on Thursday.
+Jan 10 (Reuters) - New York State sells more bootlegged cigarettes than any U.S. state, with 60.9 percent of the cigarettes sold secreted into its borders improperly, according to a report released on Thursday.

 Arizona and New Mexico also had high rates of smuggled cigarettes, at 54.4 percent and 53.0 percent, respectively, according to the Tax Foundation, a Washington, D.C., business-oriented tax research organization.